 Retail Sales YoY in Japan averaged 4.38 percent from 1971 until 2020, reaching an all time high of 36.50 percent in January of 1979 and a record low of -14.30 percent in March of 1998.
 This page provides the latest reported value for - Japan Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan Retail Sales - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Ministry of Economy Trade & Industry (METI)

-Retail Sales YoY in Japan is expected to be 8.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Japan to stand at 2.00 in 12 months time.
-In the long-term, the Japan Retail Sales is projected to trend around 0.90 percent in 2020, according to our econometric models.
+Retail Sales YoY in Japan is expected to be -3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales YoY in Japan to stand at 3.00 in 12 months time.
+In the long-term, the Japan Retail Sales is projected to trend around 1.20 percent in 2021 and 1.40 percent in 2022, according to our econometric models.